 Although the Solomon parrot is somewhat more elusive than other parrots of its size, if you spot one, you won’t be able to mistake it for anything but an Eclectus!
-They look like they are coated in a fine fur, and when combined with their day-glow hues, Eclectus parrots are a sight to behold because their feathers lack the sharp outline of other birds’ feathers.
+They look like they are coated in fur, and when combined with their day-glow hues, Eclectus parrots are a sight to behold because their feathers lack the sharp outline of other birds’ feathers.

 Eclectus are dimorphic, which means the sexes may be easily differentiated by looking at them.
 Males are a vibrant green with a horn-colored beak, a splash of blue on the wing, and a vibrant red underwing.
 Females are a striking red overall, with a deep violet underside and a black beak.
 In reality, breeders could not effectively breed these birds for a long time due to the sex variations between the sexes.
 Sometime in the last few decades, someone figured out that green birds were male and red birds were female.

-Final Words on Top 6 Green Parrots To Keep As Pets
+The Bottom Line – Top 6 Green Parrots To Keep As Pets

 The Green parrots to keep as pets are such a treasure.
 The majority of them make beautiful housepets because they are amiable and affectionate.